 Most of the experiences we’re managing in CX are longer-term in nature.
 That includes things like applying for a mortgage, co-creating innovative products with a client, or filing an automobile claim.

 Longer processes entail many more touchpoints and opportunities to react.
-That introduces a third critical point in the equation, beyond the peak point of emotions and the ending.
+That introduces a third critical point in the equation, beyond the peak point of intense emotions, and the intense point of ending.

 I discovered this third critical interaction while we mapped the life insurance purchasing journey for a client.
 We studied their customers over a period of weeks, to get a fuller understanding of the journey.

 It’s critical to watch customers as they go through an experience.
 This relates to another of Kahneman’s findings: that we live under the “tyranny of the remembering mind.”
-In other words, when you ask people about an experience that occurred in the past, their recollection is highly filtered, and biased by the two key points mentioned earlier.
+The concept elucidates the distinction between our “experiencing self” and our “remembering self.”

 So to truly understand an experience, you need to talk with people who have finished the journey (capturing the remembering mind), as well as those currently going through it (to tap the experiencing mind).